Luke 4

 Comments Luke 4:30

-This verse clearly tells that time and all living things froze, not by command, but just only by the will of the Lord; all things stopped.
-There could also be a different way of saying that time froze or stopped.
-But here, only human time stopped, but the beloved Son of God’s time did not stop; His time is above human time.
-That is why the verse says, “He passing through the midst of them went away.”
-They did not lay hands on Him; the Lord walked through the midst of them all.
+In this verse, it is clear that the time and all living things freeze, not by the command, but just by the will of the Lord Jesus; all things stopped by His will.
+It can be a different way of saying as well, “freeze the time” or “stop the time”; however, it is said, here only the time of humans stopped, but the beloved Son of God’s time did not stop, and that is why the verse says, “He passing through the midst of them went away.”
+They did not lay hands on Him; the Lord Jesus has walked through the midst of them all.

 See Joshua 10:12-14 for a similar event.